confluentinc/ksql/docs-md/tutorials/basics-docker.md

 3 | 21.0 | Emma Turner | 43 | Palo Alto
 ```

-Note that message with `ORDER_ID=2` has no corresponding `SHIPMENT_ID`
+Messages with `ORDER_ID=2` have no corresponding `SHIPMENT_ID` or
-or `WAREHOUSE` - this is because there is no corresponding row on the
+`WAREHOUSE`.
+This is because there's no corresponding row on the
-shipments stream within the time window specified.
+`SHIPMENTS` stream within the time window specified.

-Press Ctrl+C to cancel the `SELECT` query and return to the KSQL prompt.
+Press Ctrl+C to cancel the `SELECT` query and return to the prompt.

 Table-Table join
 ----------------

-Using a table-table join, it is possible to join two *tables* of on a
+Using a table-table join, it's possible to join two tables of on a
-common key.
-KSQL tables provide the latest *value* for a given *key*.
+common key. ksqlDB tables provide the latest *value* for a given *key*.
 They can only be joined on the *key*, and one-to-many (1:N) joins are
 not supported in the current semantic model.

-In this example we have location data about a warehouse from one system,
+In this example, location data about a warehouse from one system is
-being enriched with data about the size of the warehouse from another.
+enriched with data about the size of the warehouse from another.

+### 1. Populate two source topics

 In a separate console window, populate the two topics by using the
 `kafkacat` utility: